 @雷帝gaga笑哈哈’s 2015 comment has proven prescient.
 Over the last few years, the Xi administration has taken steady efforts to reinforce China’s Great Firewall system and bolster control of the domestic internet.
 Ahead of the “Two Sessions” top political meetings in Beijing this year, Chinese People’s Political Consultative Conference vice-chair Luo Fuhe raised a proposal on improving the speed of access to foreign websites.
 Propaganda authorities quickly ordered coverage of the proposal offline.

 In December 2017, as China was holding its fourth World Internet Conference in Wuzhen, government authorities issued a censorship directive ordering special attention be paid to cleaning up online comments ridiculing the event.
 The directive contained examples of words mocking the conference to look for, including including “World LAN Conference” (世界局域网大会), “World 404 Conference” (世界404大会), and “Beggars’ Conference” (丐帮大会).
-The latter was a reference to the presence of high profile foreign tech figures such as ’s and ’s Sundar Pichai, who attended with apparent hopes of winning favor from Beijing.
+The latter was a reference to the presence of high profile foreign tech figures such as Apple’s Tim Cook and Google’s Sundar Pichai, who attended with apparent hopes of winning favor from Beijing.
 Contributing to a ChinaFile conversation about CEOs of foreign tech companies attending China’s conference, CDT editor Samuel Wade wrote that Cook’s appearance “legitimizes the system of censorship and control in which he’s previously claimed to be an unwilling conscript.”